TimInTech/Pi-hole-Unbound-PiAlert-Setup/README.md

 ✔ **Ad-blocking (Pi-hole)** for a cleaner browsing experience ✔ **Network monitoring (Pi.Alert)** for better control ✔ **Independent DNS resolution (Unbound)** for privacy

+## 🚀 Integrated Python Suite
+The repository now includes a lightweight monitoring stack written in Python.
+Run `./start_suite.py` to launch DNS logging, IP allocation helpers and the local REST API on `127.0.0.1:8090`.

 ## 📌 Troubleshooting & Common Issues
 For common Pi-hole v6 issues and solutions, check out the **[Troubleshooting Guide](TROUBLESHOOTING.md)**.